WormLabCaltech/Angeles_Leighton_2016/docs/about.md

 #### Igor Antoshechkin

-Dr. Igor Antoshechkin is the head of the Millard and Muriel Jacobs Genetics and Genomics Laboratory at Caltech.
+Igor Antoshechkin is the head of the Millard and Muriel Jacobs Genetics and Genomics Laboratory at Caltech.
 He was in charge of sequencing and quality control of the RNA samples.